omahs/zkevm-node/docs/run-the-node-prod.md

 Then run the Node as RPC:

-`make run` will run an RPC Node for ZKEVM that connects to testnet engine from Polygon.
+`make run-rpc` will run an RPC Node for ZKEVM that connects to testnet engine from Polygon.

 Essentially this uses the L1/Sequencer/Broadcast from Polygon ZKEVM Testnet while using the Prover/Sync/RPC from your local docker instance.

 ### Configuration:

-By default the L1 network will be `"https://geth_goerli.hermez.io` but change as you see fit.
+By default the L1 network will be `https://geth_goerli.hermez.io` but change as you see fit.

 Broadcast, SequencerNode URIs should point to `internal.zkevm-test.net` with the correct ports.